10 Restaurants You Need to Checkout in Savannah, GA

 Typically, dining in at a bus station is probably not the most ideal, but The Grey isn't your average bus station.
-The restaurant is not only renowned for it's unique and delicious culinary, it's also renowned for it's one-of-a-kind atmosphere.
+The restaurant is not only renowned for it's unique and delicious cuisine, it's also renowned for it's one-of-a-kind atmosphere.

 The restaurant is a restored 1938 art deco Greyhound Bus Terminal.
-The owners, John O. Morisano and Mashama Bailey, painstakingly restored to its original beauty.
+The owners, John O. Morisano and Mashama Bailey, painstakingly restored it to its original beauty.